masui/AH2014paper/paper.md

 the integration of human and computer activities.
-Although many recent programming systems support croudsourcing features where computer programs can utilize human resources, computer resources and human resources are not full integrated in most of the systems.
+Although many recent programming systems support croudsourcing features where computer programs can utilize human resources, computer resources and human resources are not fully integrated in most of the systems.
 Using the BABAScript system, all the computer activities and human activities can be described in a powerful and simple